thsurgeonofdeath/Quasimoto_albums_laravel/README.md

 - Added user comments/review
 - User can Edit / Delete his Review
 - Guaranteed admin to delete any reviews
-- User can change and crop his profile picture
+- cropping pictures using ijaboCropTool plug
+- Created a user profile page
 ....

 ### To Do List :
-+ change the way editing user info works
-+ Style User Profile
 + Add a rating system
++ add a chat system?
++ add more informations to user?

 --> few screenshots of the web application :